broodroosterdev/WindesheimtoiCal/README.md

  A node.js script which spawns a http server which returns a iCal file
+# Demo
+You can find a demo of this program on https://www.broodrooster.dev/windesheim/api/

 # Usage
 First, install all the needed dependencies